By Erica Fleming

 Creative people who are dealing with art often have the problem trying to find good art and creativity books.
-Here below is placed the list of the best art books ever, each of which is worth wasted time reading.
-There are various wonderful and motivating among them that would satisfy anybody.
+Below is a list of the best art books ever, each of which is worth spending your time reading.
+There are various wonderful and motivating among them that would satisfy any creative person.

 The top list of creativity and art books: